 Authors from US, the Netherlands, and Spain have published a practical guide for the adoption of AI technologies in Marketing, following the data science standard CRISP-DM.
 The paper was published in California Management Review (CMR) in July 2019, one of the most relevant publications in management (impact factor of 5.0).
+CMR also published a blog … Continue reading New publication on the use of AI for marketing (California Management Review)

 The results of our study on the use of evolutionary game theory with social networks for promoting trust in connected populations of individuals were just published by the prestigious IEEE Transactions on Evolutionary Computation, the highest ranked journal in Computer Science in the world (impact factor of 10.629).